 REASONS FOR HIP REPLACEMENT SURGERY

 Common reasons for hip replacement surgery include damage to the hip joint from:

-- Injuries or fractures.
+- Injuries or fractures in the hip bone.

 - Bone tumors that break down the hip joint.

-In fact, according to the Agency for Healthcare Research and Quality, every year approximately 450,000 people have total hip replacement surgery.
-In the past few years, the number of people having this hip operation has increased.
+In fact, according to the Agency for Healthcare Research and Quality, every year almost 450,000 people have total hip replacement surgery.
+In the past few years, the number of people having this hip operation has grown.
 Part of the reason for the increase is the technology which makes hip surgery faster and less painful.